ElNiak/PANTHER/src/llm/neoivy/_system_prompt/knowledge/IvyDocumentation.md

 The decidable fragment
 ----------------------

-IVy defines a subset of first-order formulas as its *decidable fragment*.
+Ivy defines a subset of first-order formulas as its *decidable fragment*.
 Whether a formula is in the fragment can depend on which theories are in use.
-The decidable fragment has the property that, given enough time and memory, the SMT solver Z3 that underlies IVy can always determine whether a formula in the fragment is satisfiable, and if it is, give a model of the formula.
+The decidable fragment has the property that, given enough time and memory, the SMT solver Z3 that underlies Ivy can always determine whether a formula in the fragment is satisfiable, and if it is, give a model of the formula.
 In practice, Z3 behaves in a much more predictable, continuous and transparent manner than it does